Paint a rose with watercolors and a black resist medium to create gorgeous faux stained glass rose art, as shown in the how-to photographs below.

 and shake well.

-Remember, white glue dries clear.
-You don’t need to keep adding black acrylic paint to make black glue look black.
-Black glue will always look a bit grey when it is wet but it always dries black.
+- Because white glue dries clear, you don’t need to add a lot of black acrylic paint to make black glue look black.

-How to Paint a Rose Watercolor Painting with Black Glue as the Resist Medium
+How to Paint a Rose Watercolor Painting with A Black Resist Medium to Create Faux-Stained Glass Art:

 .